walterbrown17/clutch_riding/Clutch_Riding_PRD_Document.md

 # 6. OUTPUT SPECIFICATION

-## 6.1 Primary Output: Database Table

-The primary output of this pipeline is a new, persistent table in the database.
+The pipeline produces two distinct, persistent tables in the database, designed for different analytical needs.

+## 6.1 Primary Output 1: Event-Level Table
+This table provides the most granular data, with one row for every detected riding event.
+It is designed for deep, exploratory analysis and model training.

-**Database:** PostgreSQL `tracking_db` (or other analytical DB) **Proposed Table Name:** `clutch_riding_events`
+**Proposed Table Name:** `clutch_riding_events`

 ### 6.1.1 Table Schema

-This table will contain one row for every detected riding event.

 | Column Name | Data Type | Description |
 |---|---|---|
 | `cycle_id` | VARCHAR | Foreign key to the engine cycle |